LibreCAD/docs/appx/build.rst

 Building from the source code allows users to run the cutting-edge version of LibreCAD that includes bug fixes and possibly new features.
 LibreCAD can compiled to run on multiple operating systems; Linux, Microsoft Windows and macOS.
 The process differs depending on the OS.
 The instructions are as complete as possible to provide the necessary steps to allow any user to build LibreCAD from the source code, however some understanding of the operating system and installing of the required tools and dependencies is required.

-The source code is hosted on GitHub and is common to all three operating systems.
-It can be download as a "zip" archive or cloned using "git".
-These instructions use the download option, however cloning is recommended if users want to update and build LibreCAD as the source code is updated.
-See below for instructions for using :ref:`cloning <cloning>`.

 The tools and dependencies required to build LibreCAD are:

     - c++ compiler and related utilities